nmurphy101/TarkovItemAnalyzer/README.md

   (ie pst gzh vs pst gzh for two different calibers), so use inventory screen to get more accurate information.
 - In the current release there is a large-ish memory leak when you press the "stop" button then the "start" button.
 So just don't press "stop"
 - In the current release there is a small memory leak when you press "f" checking items for information.
   - For both of these memory leaks I suggest closing the app and opening it again every so often to release the memory.
+  - This is caused by the keylogger that watches for button presses (ie the "f" key, it's not necessarily the code here, perhaps the implementation)